Keeping your Google Analytics data clean

 One way to have really clean Google Analytics data is to stop gathering it, because, for example, you think cookies are personal data, and have been scared witless by European data privacy law.

-We check both the Data Retention period (which for professional service firms can normally be lengthened from the default) and also how cookie warnings are implemented, if you have them (implementing cookie warnings inappropriately can result in losing information about where visitors come from).
+We check both the data retention period below (which for professional service firms can normally be lengthened from the default) and also how cookie warnings are implemented, if you have cookie warning banners (implementing cookie warnings inappropriately can result in losing information about where visitors come from on the first page they visit).

 Read about why Google Analytics data is not personal in the GDPR sense of the term, and this to understand cookie policies across global lawfirms we analysed.

-7. Not all Direct or Referral traffic is what it says on the tin
+6. Not all Direct or Referral traffic to your website is what it says on the tin

 When reporting particular kinds of traffic to your law firm marketing committee be aware of the definitions of traffic.